flycheck/flycheck/doc/manual/usage.rst

    A list of module directories for the search path of :flyc:checker:`haskell-ghc`.

-.. option:: flycheck-govet-printfuncs
+.. option:: flycheck-go-vet-print-functions

-   A comma-separated list of print-like functions for the :flyc:checker:`go-govet` syntax checker.
+   A comma-separated list of print-like functions to check for format string issues in the :flyc:checker:`go-vet` syntax checker.

 .. option:: flycheck-perlcritic-verbosity